 Equity investments in privately-held companies are generally accounted for under the cost method of accounting and are periodically assessed for other-than-temporary impairment when an event or circumstance indicates that an other-than-temporary decline in value may have occurred.
 If Applied determines that an other-than-temporary impairment has occurred, the investment will be written down to its estimated fair value based on available information, such as pricing in recent rounds of financing, current cash positions, earnings and cash flow forecasts, recent operational performance and any other readily available market data.
-At January 27, 2013, equity investments in privately-held companies totaled \$72 million, of which \$59 million of investments were accounted for under the cost method of accounting and \$13 million of investments had been measured at fair value on a non-recurring basis within Level 3 fair value on a non-recurring basis within Level 3 fair value on a non-recurring basis within Level 3 fair value measurements due to an other-than-temporary decline in value.
-Applied did not recognize any impairment on its equity investments in privately-held companies during the three months ended January 27, 2013 or January 29, 2012.
+At April 28, 2013, equity investments in privately-held companies totaled \$73 million, of which \$62 million of investments were accounted for under the cost method of accounting and \$11 million of investments had been measured at fair value on a non-recurring basis within Level 3 fair value on a non-recurring basis within Level 3 fair value measurements due to an other-than-temporary decline in value.
+Applied recognized \$2 million of impairment charges on its equity investments in privately-held companies during the three and six months ended April 28, 2013 and \$3 million during the three and six months ended April 29, 2012.